Laurentius96/Laurentius96/README.md

-Here's a professionally written English version of your GitHub README.md:

 # Hello there! 👋

 ### I'm Lorenzo C. Bianchi, a 28-year-old Data Science postgraduate from Centro Universitário União das Américas Descomplica.
 I'm also a DNC student, where I work on projects to enhance my skills and establish myself as a Data Scientist.